jonathan-kofman/tactical-forge-website/src/assets/branding-tips.md

-# TacticalForge Branding & Content Tips
+# Zephyr Defense Branding & Content Tips

 ## Logo
 - Use a bold, modern wordmark or emblem with a defense/technology motif
-- Consider a shield, forge, or digital/3D element
+- Consider a shield, wind, or digital/3D element

 ## Color Palette
 - Primary: Deep blue (#2563eb), navy, and steel gray